michaelkolesidis/emoji-minesweeper/README.md

 |      F      | Toggle flag mode                   |
 |      D      | Toggle dark mode                   |

-Apart from these controls, an Easter egg awaits discovery!
-Can you find it?

 ## Feature List

 You can find a full(ish) feature list in the [documentation](./DOCS.md#feature-list).